mildronize/blog-jekyll/src/about.md

     <p>I also love to be healthy. <a href="https://connect.garmin.com/modern/profile/6bbc2036-215a-42b6-b8ab-179c7672fabc">Running</a> is my currently exercise.
 Another happiness is <a href="#photography">photography</a> </p>
   </div>
 </div>

+### Publications
+-	Thada Wangthammang and Pichaya Tandayya, **"A Software Cache Mechanism for Reducing the OpenTSDB Query Time,"** in proceeding of The 18<sup>th</sup> International Symposium on Communications and Information Technologies (ISCIT 2018), Sukosol Hotel, Bangkok, Thailand, Sep 26 -29, 2018.
+-	Thada Wangthammang, Seksun Suwanmanee, Touchai Angchuan and Sangsuree Vasupongayya, **"Registration Assistant Application using Local Search and Tabu List Technique,"** Thaksin University Journal Special Edition for 28<sup>th</sup> National Conference of Thaksin University, 2018.

 ### Mostly used tools